kansas city Polar Plunge

 Don’t forget – all plungers must wear swimsuits under costumes!

 Participants can pay the entry fees or fundraise to cover the amounts.
 Of course we would love for you to raise as much money as possible for Special Olympics Kansas athletes!
 Every dollar you earn helps to keep more than 4,000 Kansas athletes with intellectual disabilities on the playing field throughout the year!
-When you register for the Plunge or Strut online you can create your own fundraising webpage to share with friends and family through email and on social media!
+When you register for the Polar Plunge Plunge or Virtual Polar Strut online you can create your own fundraising webpage to share with friends and family through email and on social media!

-Polar Strut 5K Information
+VIRTUAL Polar Strut 5K Information

 time until plunge